AEW News: Full Recap And Results Of ‘Double Or Nothing’ – Dustin Rhodes Vs. Cody Rhodes, Jericho Vs. Omega

 The winner of this match will get a future shot at the AEW World Championship, and it included some huge names.
 MJF, Michael Nakazawa, Sunny Daze, Glacier, Shawn Spears, Brian Pillman Jr., Joey Janela, Billy Gunn, Ace Romero, Tommy Dreamer, and Marko Stunt were just some of those in the match.

-“Hangman” Adam Page ended up taking the match from 20 to 21 participants, and that was after his match with PAC was cancelled.
+“Hangman” Adam Page ended up taking the match from 20 to 21 participants, and that was after his match with PAC was canceled.
 As reported by The Inquisitr, PAC called off his match after the former WWE superstar refused to lose.

 Interestingly enough, it was Page who eliminated MJF last to take the win.